Aircoookie/WLED/usermods/audioreactive/readme.md

 ## Supported MCUs
 This audioreactive usermod works best on "classic ESP32" (dual core), and on ESP32-S3 which also has dual core and hardware floating point support.

 It will compile succesfully for ESP32-S2 and ESP32-C3, however might not work well, as other WLED functions will become slow.
-Audio processing requires a lot of computing power, which is a problem on smaller MCUs like -S2 and -C3.
+Audio processing requires a lot of computing power, which can be problematic on smaller MCUs like -S2 and -C3.

 Analog audio is only possible on "classic" ESP32, but not on other MCUs like ESP32-S3.

 Currently ESP8266 is not supported, due to low speed and small RAM of this chip.
+There are however plans to create a lightweight audioreactive for the 8266, with reduced features.
 ## Installation

 ### using customised _arduinoFFT_ library for use with this usermod